AshampooSystems/boden/docs/docs/guides/fundamentals/resources.md

 ![Android resource folder structure](./images/resources-android-folder.png)

 Android on the other hand follows a different approach.
-It defines a rigid structure per type of resource, an Image for instance needs to be in a folder called `res/drawables`, while a json file might be stored in `res/raw`.
+It defines a rigid structure per type of resource.
+An image, for instance, needs to be in a folder called `res/drawables` while a json file might be stored in `res/raw`.
 To specify the language ( and other selections like e.g. the dpi etc. ) you add this information to the folder name: `res/drawables-hidpi-en-US`.

-The user cannot create subfolders inside these folders, trying to do so may result in compile errors, and the files are simply not accessible.
+Users cannot create subfolders inside these folders.
+Trying to do so may result in compile errors, and the files are simply not accessible.

 Android has another mechanism for distributing files with the application called `assets`.
-The asset folders structure can be defined by user and it can house any type of data.
+The asset folders structure can be defined by users and it can house any type of data.
-As a downside its content cannot be automatically localized.
+However, a downside is that its content cannot be automatically localized.

 ## Boden representation of resources